marlia92/PFA-component-starter/src/component-library/content/components/forms/segments/index.md

 ---
 title: Segments
-overview: "A segmented control form field with connected buttons.
-A compact alternative to radio buttons or checkboxes.
-Supports text labels, icons, or icon-only display."
+overview: "Displays connected buttons for choosing one or more options.
+Supports text or icon labels, and can switch between single-select (radio) and multi-select (checkbox) modes.
+Includes optional title, default selection, and browser state persistence on refresh."

 examples:
   - title: Basic
     slugs: